rinosukmandityo/maknews/README.md

 How to run
 ---
 ### Set Environment Variable
-This application support 2 kind of database Redis and mySQL to prove our ports is completely agnostic from the implementation.
+This application support 2 kind of database MySQL and MongoDB to prove our ports is completely agnostic from the implementation.
-By default it will connect into our mySQL database with default host & port `127.0.0.1:3306` and collection `tes`.
+By default it will connect into our MySQL database with default host & port `127.0.0.1:3306` and collection `tes`.
 To connect into different database we need to set database information in environment variable like following example:

 ```cli